Morley Memorial Primary School

 How do we support children with SEN?

-In addition to this, children in receipt of SEN support will have a support plan that considers what additional provision (universal, targeted or personalised) support is needed to meet the needs of the child and the target they are working towards.
+In addition to this, children in receipt of SEN support will have a support plan that considers what additional provision (universal, targeted or personalised) is needed to meet the needs of the child and the target they are working towards.

 Children are encouraged to share their views through a variety of pupil voice activities including but not limited to annual reviews, meetings with class teachers, self-assessment and informal drop ins by the members of the Inclusion Team.
+Their views are captured in the support plans.

 What additional provision is offered?